microbiomedata/metaMS/docs/lcms_lipidomics/index.rst

 -  A local sqlite copy of the in silico lipid spectra library (.sqlite), passed to the workflow as ``db_location``.

-The in-silico lipid spectra in PNNL's MetabRef database are generated from the LipidBlast database (v68), found at https://systemsomicslab.github.io/compms/msdial/main.html.
+The in-silico lipid spectra in PNNL's database are generated from the LipidBlast database (v68), found at https://systemsomicslab.github.io/compms/msdial/main.html.
 Note that there is no retention time in the PNNL version of the database and the workflow does not use retention time scoring.
-Currently the workflow uses a local copy of the database, and the database is available by request through NMDC support (support@microbiomedata.org).
+Currently the workflow uses a local copy of the database, and the database is available at https://nmdcdemo.emsl.pnnl.gov/lipidomics/parameter_files/202412_lipid_ref.sqlite.

 Sample datasets
 ---------------